4 Mechanical Properties of Materials

 2. Following the proportional limit is the elastic limit, σEL.
 If a material is loaded so that the stress does not exceed the elastic limit and then the load is removed, the object will return to its original dimensions.
 The elastic limit marks the point beyond which materials do not return to their original state.

-3. The yield point is typically defined using the 0.2% offset method where a straight line beginning at a strain of 0.002 (0.2%) and running parallel to the linear portion of the diagram is drawn.
-The point where this line intersects the stress-strain curve is defined as the yield point.
+3. The yield point is typically defined using the 0.2 percent offset method where a straight line beginning at a strain of 0.002 (0.2%) and running parallel to the linear portion of the diagram is drawn.
+The point where this line intersects the stress-strain curve is the yield point.

-Since these three points for a material often occur within a fairly narrow range of one another, this text will refer to these three points collectively as yielding.
-We will use the yield stress as this is the easiest of the three points to consistently identify when working with real data.
+Since these three points for a material often occur within a fairly narrow range of one another, this text refers to these three points collectively as yielding.
+We use the yield stress because this is the easiest of the three points to consistently identify when working with real data.

 Figure 4.2: Idealized stress-strain curve for a steel specimen, indicating the proportional limit (σPL), elastic limit (σEL), yield stress (σyield), ultimate tensile strength (σultimate), and fracture stress (σfracture).